 Since its inception in 1985, the AMC8 – designed for students in grade 8 and below – has become an important benchmark for measuring the mathematical abilities of young people worldwide.
-In 2026, the AMC8 is undergoing its largest‑scale adjustment since its founding, including comprehensive upgrades to the exam format, syllabus content, and scoring standards.
-Let us now analyze these changes in full detail to help pave the way for your competition journey!
+In recent years the AMC8 syllabus has trended toward integration and real-world application.
+Let us now analyze the exam in full detail to help pave the way for your competition journey!
+(Note: the scoring rule is unchanged — 1 point per correct answer, 0 for a wrong or blank answer, no penalty.)

 I. Exam Changes